 - Schedule all social functions and meetings according to the approved procedure for scheduling events.

-- Maintain an active programming calendar (meetings, events, co-programing, communityservice projects) that reflects the purpose of the organization as stated in the constitution.
+- Maintain an active programming calendar (meetings, events, co-programming, and community service projects) that reflects the purpose of the organization as stated in the constitution.

 - Assume responsibility for clean-up after on-campus and community events.

-- Regularly check and empty the student organization mailbox in the Tukwut Leadership Center, Craven 3400A.
+- Regularly check and empty the student organization mailbox in Student Life & Leadership (SLL), USU 3600.

 - Send appropriate represenatives to the annual Student Organization Leadership Conference.

 - Fiscally be in good standing with the University.

 For more information come by Student Life & Leadership, or send us an email firstname.lastname@example.org